rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 ### Further adjustments to name resolution

-  - `super` and `self` can be used in paths to refer to parent modules and the current module, respectively.
+`use` statements are now crate-relative by default, meaning that they resolve from the "top" of the crate.
+The `super` and `self` can be used in paths to refer to parent modules and the current module, respectively.

 ### Foreign module changes